 Bonus tip: If you are reaching out to bloggers specifically, create a badge that they can display on their website.
 People love the recognition so putting someone in a ‘Top Ten Travel Bloggers in New Zealand’ post is a big deal.
 You can set the badge up so it automatically links back to your post, helping to generate an even bigger success rate in terms of links back to your site.

 There are lots of great tactics out there to help you generate backlinks to your site or to your clients’ sites.
-These are just three of my own personal favourites and three that I have seen a lot of success with.
+These are just five of my own personal favourites and five that I have seen a lot of success with.
 The one thing they all have in common though is that they all take time.
 You need to weigh up whether your time spent trying to acquire links is going to deliver an ROI.
 Make sure you are targeting high authority sites so that when you do get that link, it really helps to move the needle both in terms of the potential to drive traffic to your content and the potential to improve your domain authority.